 The Ecosizer tool allows for load shifting of the parallel loop tank, but the swing tank design is inherently load shift capable during periods of high DHW demand compared to the temperature maintenance load.
-See the swing tank temperatures in Figure .
+See the swing tank temperatures in Error!
+Reference source not found.
 In practice, to accomplish load shift of the swing tank, it should be heated above setpoint by the electrical resistance elements prior to the load shift period.